mxagar/machine_learning_ibm/05_Deep_Learning/05_Deep_Learning.md

 Vanishing gradient problem: since we chain multiplications and the slope of the sigmoid is small at extremes, products become very small, so the gradient vanishes.
 A solution is to use other activation functions, such as ReLU.

+Typical activation functions:

+- Sigmoid: problems with vanishing gradient.
+- Hyperbolic tangent: stretched sigmoid; also prone to vanishing gradient.
+- ReLU: Rectified Linear Unit.
+Better than sigmoid and `tanh`; bit for negative values we don't learn anything.
+- Leaky ReLU: a slope is added for negative values in the ReLU function, so we can learn something.
+However, leaky ReLUs are not always better than ReLU!

 ### 1.5 Lab: Backpropagation

 Notebook provided and commented: `05c_DEMO_Backpropagation.ipynb`.

 A simple neural network with a hidden layer is defined with numpy and the feedforward and backpropagation passes are carried out manually.

+### 1.6 Regularization

+Deep NN: Those with >=2 hidden layers; the more hidden layers, the more complex patterns that can be learned.
+But we risk overfitting = learning noise and not being able to generalize.

+Regularization: any technique done to reduce generalization error, but not the training error:

+- Regularization penalty in cost function; we can do that also with neural networks.
+- Dropout.
+Typical method in NNs.
+We need to scale weights with `p` during test time if they were cancelled with `p` probability during training!
+- Early stopping: Check validation error and stop as it starts increasing.
+- Stochastic GD or mini-batch GD regularize the training, too, because we don't fit the dataset perfectly.